iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.66/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 2 reviews"/>
 </p>

+> please be advised that I went and I get three negative test and I went to the Hospital and get tested positive couple days after however the individual that's doing the test are not taking it seriously<br> :date: __2021-02-11 04:43:44__

+> It been trying to download fr the last 30 minutes<br> :date: __2021-02-10 17:09:21__

+> Too complicated.
+Not easy accesible.<br> :date: __2021-02-10 15:19:06__

 > It's useless if it only downloads 67%NOW its just spinning and spinning and said not all features available in Florida....grrrrr<br> :date: __2021-02-06 16:29:03__